-What is a circle?
-Definition and examples
+What is a Circle?
+Definition and Parts of a Circle

-What is a circle?
 In geometry, a circle is the locus of points located at the same distance from a given fixed point.

 The word locus sounds complicated, but it means set of all points on a plane.
 The fixed point is called center of the circle.